 DISCUSSION

-The infection caused by the M. leprae - the leprosy - causes marked lesions on the skin and peripheral nerves and, when not properly treated, leads to irreversible and disfiguring sequelae in the patient, such as destruction of cartilage and leonine facies[15].
+The leprosy infection caused by the M. leprae induces marked lesions on the skin and peripheral nerves and, when not properly treated, leads to irreversible and disfiguring sequelae in the patient, such as destruction of cartilage and leonine facies[15].
 In addition, the great social stigma related to the disease is added, which contributes even more to the worsening of the psychological issue of these patients[16].
 It is also worth noting the high prevalence of this pathology in the Americas, especially in Brazil, which in 2017 was responsible for 92.3% of the cases reported on the continent, evidencing the clinical and epidemiological importance of the pathology for the country[15].
-Thus, there is a need for tests that identify the disease early, to prevent its spread and enable the early institution of the recommended therapy, avoiding or reducing the associated sequelae.However, variations in the clinical manifestation of leprosy - paucibacillary/tuberculoid form with predominance of Th1 response, better combating of pathogen and lower presence of lesions, and multibacillary/lepromatous form with Th2 response, greater dissemination of pathogen in the body and greater number of lesions - hinders the development of specific and sensitive diagnostic tests for its identification.
-Moreover, as there is little presence of initial signs and symptoms, and there may be asymptomatic presentation and similarity with other diseases, the purely clinical diagnosis of leprosy is impaired[5,15].
+Thus, there is a need for tests to identify the disease early, to prevent its spread and enable the early institution of the recommended therapy, avoiding or reducing the associated sequelae.

+However, there are variations in the clinical manifestation of leprosy.
+In the multibacillary/lepromatous form, there is a Th2 response with great dissemination of the pathogen in the organism and an increase in the number of lesions, while in the paucibacillary/tuberculoid form, there is a predominance of the Th1 response, better fight against the pathogen and fewer lesions, which hinders the development of specific and sensitive diagnostic tests for its identification.

+Moreover, as there is little presence of initial signs and symptoms, and there may be asymptomatic presentation and similarity with other diseases, making the pure clinical diagnosis of leprosy difficult[5,15].

 In addition, there is also the difficulty of growing M. leprae in artificial or cellular media, constituting one of the major obstacles to leprosy research.
-The available forms of Hansen's bacillus cultivation are inoculation in captive armadillo and inoculation in the paw pads of immunocompetent mice (Shepard method) and immunodeficient mice (Prabhakaran method).
+The available forms of Hansen's bacillus cultivation are inoculation in captive armadillo and in the paw pads of immunocompetent mice (Shepard method) and immunodeficient mice (Prabhakaran method).
 The use of armadillos for leprosy research is limited by the difficult management of the animal, while research with different types of mice is extensive, taking up to 8 mo for adequate immunological manifestation[17-19].

 Therefore, in silico studies aimed at the identification and mapping of B-cell epitopes[20] which predict the type of interaction and the affinity energy between the epitope and the Fab region of the antibodies, are valid for the development of serological tests for the diagnosis of leprosy.
-This kind of study allows the recognition of immunodominant protein domains and their selection for the preparation of immunohistochemical tests, as well as for the manufacture of synthetic peptides, which are low cost and easy to manipulate[15,21].
+This kind of study allows the recognition of immunodominant protein domains and their selection for the preparation of immunohistochemical tests, as well as for the manufacture of synthetic peptides, which are less expensive and easy to manipulate[15,21].
 Thus, there is a decreased possibility of cross-reactivity with antigens from other pathogens, increasing the specificity and sensitivity of the test.

 This study aimed to predict the three-dimensional structure models of M. leprae antigens that, according to previous studies[6,7], have the potential to be used in serodiagnostic tests for both paucibacillary and multibacillary leprosy.
 One of these antigens, ML2038, is the Bacterioferritin protein or Major Membrane Protein II (MMP-II), which is encoded by the BFRA gene.
 This protein is present in the cell membrane of M. leprae and is responsible for iron storage in restricted situations.
 In addition, MMP-II has a high identity with its homologue found in M. tuberculosis and has the ability to activate CD4+ and CD8+ T cells[6,15,22].